-Decem

-20 21 2020
+December 31,

+2022 2021

 Deferred tax assets:

-Medical malpractice liability \$ 3.6 \$ 4.0
+Medical malpractice liability \$ 4.1 \$ 3.6

-Accrued vacation and incentive compensation 3.0 3.2
+Accrued vacation and incentive compensation 3.1 3.0

-Net operating loss carryforwards 152.1 164.7
+Net operating loss carryforwards 146.0 152.1

-Allowance for bad debts 3.0 2.5
+Allowance for bad debts 2.9 3.0

-Capital loss carryforwards 1.7

-Amortization of intangible assets 1.2 2.2
+Amortization of intangible assets 1.2

-Deferred financing costs 8.3 7.9
+Deferred financing costs 5.1 8.3

-Section 163(j) interest 99.4 69.8
+Section 163(j) interest 137.7 99.4

-Interest rate swap liability 15.0 15.8
+Interest rate derivative liability 10.5 15.0

-TRA liability 0.6 1.0
+TRA liability 0.1 0.6

-Right of use 51.1 50.6
+Right of use 52.5 51.1

+Software development costs 1.0

-Other deferred assets 11.1 16.4
+Other deferred assets 9.2 11.1

-Total gross deferred tax assets 348.4 339.8
+Total gross deferred tax assets 372.2 348.4

-Less: Valuation allowance (113.0) (91.1)
+Less: Valuation allowance (114.7) (113.0)

-Total deferred tax assets 235.4 248.7
+Total deferred tax assets 257.5 235.4

 Deferred tax liabilities:

-Depreciation on property and equipment (2.6) (1.8)
+Depreciation on property and equipment (2.0) (2.6)

-Basis differences of partnerships and joint ventures (73.0) (73.6)
+Basis differences of partnerships and joint ventures (87.4) (73.0)

-Right of use (44.2) (47.5)
+Right of use (44.4) (44.2)

+Amortization of intangible assets (1.3)

+Interest rate derivative asset (29.5)

-Other deferred liabilities (1.2) (1.0)
+Other deferred liabilities (1.4) (1.2)

-Total deferred tax liabilities (121.0) (123.9)
+Total deferred tax liabilities (166.0) (121.0)

-Net deferred tax assets \$ 114.4 \$ 124.8
+Net deferred tax assets \$ 91.5 \$ 114.4

-The Company had federal NOL carryforwards of \$573.0 million as of December 31, 2021, of which \$478.3 million expire between 2029 and 2037.
+The Company had federal NOL carryforwards of \$540.9 million as of December 31, 2022, of which \$446.2 million expire between 2030 and 2037.
 The remaining federal NOL carryforwards, which were generated after 2017, do not expire.
-The Company had state NOL carryforwards of \$594.9 million as of December 31, 2021, which expire between 2022 and 2041.
-The Company had Section 163(j) interest limitation carryforwards of \$397.5 million as of December 31, 2021, which do not expire.
+The Company had state NOL carryforwards of \$581.1 million as of December 31, 2022, which expire between 2023 and 2042.
+The Company had Section 163(j) interest limitation carryforwards of \$555.8 million as of December 31, 2022, which do not expire.

-The Company has recorded a valuation allowance against deferred tax assets at December 31, 2021 and 2020 totaling \$113.0 million and \$91.1 million, respectively, which represents an increase of \$21.9 million.
-The valuation allowance continues to be provided for certain deferred tax assets for which the Company believes it is more likely than not that the tax benefits will not be realized, which are primarily Section 163(j) interest carryforwards, certain state NOLs and state credit carryforwards.
-Approximately \$14.4 million of the valuation allowance as of December 31, 2021 is recorded against deferred tax assets attributable to interest rate swap liabilities that, if subsequently recognized, will be credits directly to contributed capital.
+The Company recorded a valuation allowance against deferred tax assets at December 31, 2022 and 2021 totaling \$114.7 million and \$113.0 million, respectively, which represents an increase of \$1.7 million.
+The valuation allowance continues to be provided for certain deferred tax assets for which the Company believes it is more likely than not that the tax benefits will not be realized, which are primarily Section 163(j) interest carryforwards and certain state NOL carryforwards.
+The current year change in the Company's valuation allowance is comprised of an increase of \$35.7 million recorded to income tax expense, offset by a decrease of \$34.0 million attributable to changes in deferred taxes on the Company's interest rate derivatives, which was recorded to other comprehensive income.

-The Company has evaluated the realizability of its deferred tax assets based on sources of positive and negative evidence, and determined that it is more likely than not that the NOL carryforwards will be realized.
+The Company has evaluated the realizability of its deferred tax assets based on sources of positive and negative evidence, and determined that it is more likely than not that its federal NOL carryforwards, as well as certain state NOL carryforwards, will be realized.
 The determination was made based upon projections of future book and taxable income.
 If the Company's expectations for future operating results on a consolidated basis or at the state jurisdiction level vary from actual results due to changes in health care regulations, general economic conditions, or other factors, the Company may need to adjust the valuation allowance, for all or a portion of its deferred tax assets.
-The Company's income tax expense in future periods will be reduced or increased to the extent of offsetting decreases or increases, respectively, in its valuation allowance in the period when the change in circumstances occurs.
+The Company's income tax expense and/or other comprehensive income in future periods will be reduced or increased to the extent of offsetting decreases or increases, respectively, in its valuation allowance in the period when the change in circumstances occurs.
 These changes could have a significant impact on the Company's future earnings.

-A reconciliation of the beginning and ending liability for gross unrecognized tax benefits for the years ended December 31, 2021 and 2020 is as follows (in millions):
+A reconciliation of the beginning and ending liability for gross unrecognized tax benefits for the years ended December 31, 2022 and 2021 is as follows (in millions):